hot67/RobotUtils/README.md

 ### Stable

 Go to the [Releases page](https://github.com/hot67/RobotUtils/releases/) and download either the zip or the tar.gz of the latest release.
-Unpack it into your project's folder, and include "RobotUtils/RobotUtils.h", and you're set!
+Unpack it into your project's folder and rename the folder it extracted into to "RobotUtils".
+Include "RobotUtils/RobotUtils.h" in your project's main file (or wherever else you need it), and you're set!

 ### Unstable

 _WARNING: This is **NOT** recommended.
 This method gets you the latest commit to our repository, which may break the library.
 We cannot guarantee that the unstable version will work.
 Proceed at your own risk._

 Make sure that you are on the master branch, and click the "Download ZIP" button on the right.
-Unpack it into your project folder and include "RobotUtils/RobotUtils.h"
+Unpack it into your project folder, rename the extraction folder to "RobotUtils" and include "RobotUtils/RobotUtils.h" in whatever files you need it in.

 ## Help us out!